 Garages and permanent outbuildings

 Repair category -

 Notes Not applicable.

 Outside areas and boundaries

 Repair category 1

-Notes The garden areas have been adequately maintained.
+Notes The garden at the rear has been adequately maintained given the time of year, but it would be beneficial to remove the excess leaf debris currently covering the garden.